ashraf-doc/emissions-analysis/README.md

-# HBEFA based air pollution emission analysis
+# MATSim air pollution emission analysis based on HBEFA

 ### About this project

-This repository provides a tool to compute air pollution emissions based on HBEFA emission factors and simulated traffic with MATSim.
-The tool was tested with the MATSim Open Berlin model which is provided here: https://github.com/matsim-scenarios/matsim-berlin
+This repository provides a tool to compute air pollution emissions based on HBEFA (https://www.hbefa.net/) emission factors and simulated traffic with MATSim (https://www.matsim.org).
+The tool was tested with the MATSim Open Berlin model (release v5.4) which is provided here: https://github.com/matsim-scenarios/matsim-berlin.

 Currently, there are two versions of the MATSim Open Berlin model: